-The Glowlight Danio Danio choprae (previously Danio choprai) is one of the most vibrantly colored fish of the species.
-It is also one of the smallest of the danio group as it group, reaching less than 1 1/4" (3 cm) in length.
-Its beautiful colors are greatly appreciated as it sports bars, stripes, and spots in green, gold, red, and turquoise.
-This cyprinid is every bit as hardy as other small danios so makes a great fish for the beginner, but it is rather expensive and can be hard to find.
+The Glowlight Danio Danio choprae (previously Danio choprai) is one of the most vibrantly colored danios and one of the smallest, reaching less than 1 1/4" (3 cm) in length.
+This danio has strikingly beautiful patterning and coloration composed of bars, stripes, and spots in green, gold, red, and turquoise.
+This cyprinid is every bit as hardy as other small danios, so it makes a great fish for the beginning aquarist.
+However, it is rather expensive and can be hard to find.

 They have only become popular in the hobby in the last few years.
 They were first described by Hora in 1928 and named in honor of Dr. Chopra, who collected the first specimens.
-The first imports were in 2003, brought into the hobby by Fischhaus Zepkow.
-These Asian fish are the envy of the western world but are still pretty rare and often difficult to obtain.
-In the wild they are currently found in only one remote area, the Irrawaddy River drainage of the northern Myanmar region of Asia.
-There are captive breeding programs underway which are helping them to become more available.
+The first imports were brought into the hobby by Fischhaus Zepkow in 2003.
+These Asian fish are the envy of the western world but still pretty rare and often difficult to obtain.
+In the wild, they are currently found in only one remote area, the Irrawaddy River drainage of the northern Myanmar region of Asia.
+Captive-breeding programs are underway to help make them more available.

-The common name of this cyprinid fish is derived from its similarities to the Glowlight TetraHemigrammus erythrozonus.
-This is a pretty little characin fish from South America and is only a very distant relative.
-Do not confuse the Glowlight with a closer relative, a cyprinid known as the "Glofish".
-This is a genetically manipulated color form of the Zebra DanioDanio rerio while the Glowlight Danio’s coloration is totally natural.
-It is a separate species from the Zebra Danio, or any of the Zebrafish varieties.
+The common name of this cyprinid fish is derived from its similarities to the Glowlight TetraHemigrammus erythrozonus, a pretty little characin fish from South America and a very distant relative.
+Do not confuse the Glowlight with a closer relative, a cyprinid known as the "Glofish."
+The Glofish is a genetically manipulated color form of the Zebra DanioDanio rerio while the Glowlight Danio’s coloration is totally natural.
+The Glowlight Danio is a separate species from the Zebra Danio, or any of the Zebrafish varieties.

-This danio does have a very similar looking close relative, the Northern Glowlight Danio Danio flagrans, which is found in the Putao area of northern Myanmar.
-The Northern species is equally vibrant and almost identical in appearance, but with more vertical bars.
-It is also less frequently traded so very few are found in the hobby.
+This danio does have a very similar-looking close relative, the Northern Glowlight Danio Danio flagrans, which is found in the Putao area of northern Myanmar.
+The Northern species is equally vibrant and almost identical in appearance, but sports more vertical bars.
+It is also less frequently traded, so very few are found in the hobby.

 Having no vices, these little fish could never be a source of trouble in the aquarium.
-However only in a shoal, and housed in a well thought out aquarium, will they maximize their color potential.
-They need to be kept in a groups of at least 8 - 10 individuals, though about 20 is even better.
-A small school could be housed in a 10 gallon tank as the bare minimum, but a 20 gallon aquarium will suit them best.
+However, to maximize their color potential, they must be kept in a shoal and in a well-thought-out aquarium.
+They need to be kept in groups of at least 8 to 10 individuals, though about 20 is even better.
+A small school could be housed in a 10-gallon tank as the bare minimum, but a 20-gallon aquarium will suit them best.
 They can appear rather washed out if the tank is too sparsely decorated.
-So to bring out their best colors use a darker substrate and provide them with plenty of plants.
+To bring out their best colors, use a darker substrate and provide them with plenty of plants.

 This beautiful fish will be constantly in motion and a school makes a beautiful display.
-It does tend to be a bit nervous and shy however, so should be kept either with small, calm tank mates or in a species tank.
-It does very well with other small cyprinids and all the other danios except the Giant DanioDevario aequipinnatus, which is much larger and will often harass smaller fish.
-It can also be combined with most tetras, livebearers, rainbowfish, anabantoids, catfish and loaches.
+Glowlight Danios do tend to be a bit nervous and shy, however, so keep them with either small, calm tankmates or in a species tank.
+They do very well with other small cyprinids and all other danios, except the Giant DanioDevario aequipinnatus, which is much larger and will often harass smaller fish.
+Other suitable tankmates are most tetras, livebearers, rainbowfish, anabantoids, catfish, and loaches.

 This species is listed on the IUCN Red List as Least Concern (LC).
-Although it is found only from a remote area in Myanmar there are no major threats identified.
-It is also believed that it may be very common but research is still needed to confirm its total range.
-The first imports for the hobby were brought in by Fischhaus Zepkow in 2003 and there are captive breeding programs underway today.
+Although it is found only in a remote area in Myanmar, no major threats have been identified.
+It is believed to be very common, but research is still needed to confirm its total range.
+The first imports for the hobby were brought in by Fischhaus Zepkow in 2003, and captive-breeding programs are underway today.

 There is quite an interesting history behind the scientific naming of this species.
-Originally Hora named it Brachydanio choprae but then he changed the spelling in 1937 to Brachydanio choprai, stating that the original spelling had been an error.
-Then In 2003 Fang determined Brachydanio was a junior synonym of Danio, so the species then became valid as Danio choprai.
-Well the ICZN rules are such that changing original spellings are not allowed, so it is now valid as Danio choprae.
+Originally, Hora named it Brachydanio choprae but then changed the spelling in 1937 to Brachydanio choprai, stating that the original spelling had been an error.
+Then, in 2003, Fang determined Brachydanio was a junior synonym of Danio, so the species then became valid as Danio choprai.
+However, ICZN rules prohibit changing original spellings, so this fish is now known as Danio choprae.

 This fish is very similar to its close relative the Northern Glowlight Danio Danio flagrans, originating from the Putao area of northern Myanmar.
 This species was first thought of as a variant of Danio choprae and then referred to by the fictitious scientific name Danio putaoensis.
-But in 2012 it was scientifically described by Kullander as its own species D. flagrans.
-There are some very subtle anatomical distinctions such as longer barbels on D. flagrans, and it has more vertical bars.
-But overall these two are almost identical and the Northern species is equally vibrant, but it is much less frequently traded.
+But in 2012, it was scientifically described by Kullander as its own species D. flagrans.
+There are some very subtle anatomical distinctions between the two, such as longer barbels and more verticle bars on D. flagrans.
+But overall, these two are almost identical.
+The Northern species is equally vibrant, but much less frequently traded.

-In nature these fish are found in small rocky streams with gravel and rocky substrates of gravel where the water is clear and well oxygenated.
+In nature, these fish are found in small, rocky streams with gravel substrates where the water is clear and well oxygenated.
 These fish are omnivores that feed mostly on insects, insect larvae, and sometimes other small animals.